Noeda/rllama/README.md

 a Ryzen 3950X using something like 1.5 threads because I haven't yet properly figured out how to multithread this.

+I've also managed to run LLaMA-13B which just barely fits in my 64-gig machine with 32-bit float weights everywhere.

+I have not tried the bigger models yet.

-It uses AVX2 intrinsics to speed up itself.
+This uses AVX2 intrinsics to speed up itself.
 Therefore, you need an x86-family CPU to run this.

-It has a Python unpickler that understands the `.pth` files used by PyTorch.
-Well sort of, it doesn't unzip them automatically (see below).
+It also has a Python unpickler that understands the `.pth` files used by PyTorch.
+Well almost, it doesn't unzip them automatically (see below).

 # How to run